Mljet: History

 Mljet was discovered by ancient Greco-Roman geographers, who wrote the first records and descriptions.
 The island was first described by Scylax of Caryanda in the 6th century BC; others prefer the text, Periplus of Pseudo-Scylax.
-In both texts, it is named Melite and supported by Apollonius of Rhodes.
+In both texts, it is named Melite (Μελίτη) and supported by Apollonius of Rhodes.
 Agathemerus and Pliny the Elder call the island Melita.
+According to Pliny the Elder, citing Callimachus, the "Melitean lapdogs” (Μελιταῖά) derive their name from this island.
+Stephanus of Byzantium likewise addresses the origin of the dog's name, whereas other authors associate the dogs with Malta, which was also known as Melite in antiquity.

+Appian reports that the Meliteni and the Corcyreans, described as islanders engaged in piracy, had revolted against Rome and were suppressed during the Illyrian campaigns of Octavian, who punished them harshly by executing the young men and enslaving the rest.

 Agesilaus of Anaxarba in Cilicia, the father of Oppian, was banished to Mljet by the Roman Emperor Septimius Severus (AD 145–211) (or to Malta by Lucius Verus).